 RNA sequencing (RNA-Seq) is a powerful method for studying the transcriptome qualitatively and quantitatively.
 It can identify the full catalog of transcripts, precisely define the structure of genes, and accurately measure gene expression levels.

-GENEWIZ provides unparalleled flexibility in the analysis of different RNA species (coding, non-coding, and small transcripts) from a wide range of starting material using long- or short-read sequencing.
-Inquire about CLIA RNA-Seq for clinical research.
+GENEWIZTM RNA sequencing services from Azenta provide unparalleled flexibility in the analysis of different RNA species (coding, non-coding, and small transcripts) from a wide range of starting material using long- or short-read sequencing.
+Our US-based processing and support provides the fastest and most reliable service for North American customers.

 Single-cell RNA sequencing analyzes gene expression at single-cell resolution for heterogeneous samples.
 The 10x Genomics® Chromium™ platform provides advanced transcriptional profiling of thousands of individual cells.

 Ultra-low input RNA sequencing provides bulk expression analysis of samples containing as few as 10 pg of RNA or just a few cells.
-Recommended for sequencing cells after fluorescence-activated cell sorting (FACS).
+Recommended for sequencing cells after fluorescence-activated cell sorting (FACS) or immunoprecipitation (RIP-Seq).

 Standard RNA sequencing is our most popular option for profiling gene expression, enabling the analysis of coding (mRNA) and long non-coding RNA (lncRNA).